charliecalvert/CloudNotes/Assignments/AngularSolarStarter.md

 Angular Solar Starter

+**NOTE**: _I decided that using **controller as** was too difficult when it came to testing.
+So for now, I have stripped it out of my own code and of this assignment.
+This means that if you created a version of this code that uses controller as, you will have to strip it out completely.
+That can be tricky, but I have done so in my code, and hopefully I have done so in the code now found in these instructions.
+The pith instruction: If you see **mainController** with a small em in your code, then remove it.
+For instance, **mainController.index** becomes **index** in your HTML and **$scope.index** in your **MainController**.
+If you want to keep the **controller as** syntax and feel you can get the tests to work while doing so, then do so.
+But at least for now, I do not recommend that for anyone in the class.
+It gets tricky when loading templates and we are not ready for that yet._

 The goal of this assignment is to load a file called **Renewable.json** and iterate over its contents.
 This JSON file contains an array of objects.
 We will use a number control to iterate through the array and a directive to display the objects.

 Our goal, at this stage, is to get a proof of concept app running.
 This will be the first of multiple iterations.